demisto/content/Packs/ExpanseV2/Integrations/FeedExpanse/FeedExpanse_description.md

-## FeedExpanse
+## FeedExpanse Instance Configuration

-- Contact your sales rep to get a valid API Key
+The API Key can be retrieved by contacting your Expanse Engagement Manager.